elliottkrome/dot-emacs/README.md

 and voilà, launch emacs.

-It will take a little while the first time you launch, becuase it is downloading and installing a large number of packages.
-It should not take nearly as long on subsequent launches.
+It will take a little while the first time you launch emacs - many packages are downloading, compiling, and installing.
+Subsequent launches will be much faster.